 b) Ensuring there is no external factors that may contribute to conflict of interest between the staff member and the person giving feedback

-c) Assuring people expressing a concern or providing feedback will not experience any type of intimidation or coercion during the process and if they do experience any negative impact, they can bring their concerns forward to the Executive Director.
-If the concern is with Executive Director, they may bring their concern forward to the chair of the Board.
+c) Assuring people expressing a concern or providing feedback will not experience any type of intimidation or coercion during the process and if they do experience any negative impact, they can bring their concerns forward to the CEO.
+If the concern is with the CEO, they may bring their concern forward to the chair of the Board.

 d) If it is found that there is a conflict of interest there will be an alternative staff member who will step in to complete the process